 The New Tradition Chorus is an award-winning men’s a cappella chorus located with members from Chicago and the surrounding suburbs Chartered in 1982, this Illinois District chapter of the Barbershop Harmony Society has a long-standing reputation for delighting audiences through exciting harmonies and memorable performances of songs spanning decades and genres.
 The chorus rehearses in Northbrook, IL

 Our Mission Statement

-If our mission of pursuing musical excellence with fellow brothers in harmony appeals to you, we’d love to hear from you, and we invite you to come join us for a rehearsal!
-Our membership is open to men of all ages, and we’re always looking for new members.
-We rehearse every Tuesday night from 7:00 p.m. to 10:00 p.m. at Temple Beth-El in Northbrook, IL
+If our mission of pursuing musical excellence appeals to you, we invite you to contact us or come visit us.
+We meet every Tuesday night from 7:00 p.m. to 10:00 p.m. at Temple Beth-El 3610 Dundee Rd. in Northbrook, IL

 Statement of Unity and Support by the Northbrook Chapter of SPEBSQSA

 Our values as an organization are rooted in the unified Society Vision for Everyone in Harmony – and as such, we stand firmly in solidarity with all individuals who continue to struggle against systemic racism and discrimination in their fight for their own liberties.

 Given the recent events in our national conversation, we are all being reminded of our racial history in the treatment of others that we somehow think are different.
 We acknowledge that our own hobby’s musical heritage originates with African-American roots and therefore we absolutely cannot ignore the continued racism feeding the civil unrest happening to our country today.
 The history of the Barbershop Harmony Society itself has a discriminatory past that we are not proud of, but it is a hard lesson that we have learned.
 It is foundational behind our current vision of Everyone In Harmony, a guiding principle that is desperately needed now more now than ever.
 We are all one people, and we all deserve to be treated well – and never, never suffer discrimination.